wezerg/interview_oosta/README.md

 # Interview
-App to display a game of card memory
+App to display a game of "Cat" memory.

 ## Libraries and dependancies used
 - React